-- FG.
-ANIMAL SHELTER means the facilities provided by the County for the treatment and care of animals coming into the custody of the Animal Control Program. - GH.
-AT LARGE means an animal off the premises of its owner and not under the control of the owner by means of a leash, chain, tether, adequate fence, or other effective device. - I. BREEDER means "dog breeder," or "breeder" means a person, firm, partnership, corporation, or other association that has sold, transferred, or given away all or part of three or more litters or 20 or more dogs during the preceding 12 months that were bred and reared on the premises of the person, firm, partnership, corporation, or other association, as per Cal.
-Health & Safety Code § 122045 (2020).- - HJ.
-CHIEF OF ANIMAL CONTROL means the County employee designated by the Sheriff to be responsible for the administration and enforcement of all provisions of this Article; provided however, that such employee shall not be responsible for the enforcement of this Article in territory within the County in which animal control is provided through an agreement with any other governmental agency or agencies as such agreement presently exists or may hereinafter be modified or adopted. - IK.
-CONTRACT AGENCY means any entity that has entered into a contract or agreement with the County for the enforcement of laws, Resolutions, and Ordinances relating to animal control in the unincorporated areas of County of Nevada County. - JL.
-CRUELTY TO ANIMALS means the malicious and/or intentional maiming, mutilating, torturing, wounding, or killing of a live animal, or the overdriving, overloading, overworking of animals, or the deprivation of necessary sustenance, drink, or shelter from the elements, or unnecessary pain and suffering caused by negligent care, as more fully defined in Section G-IV 1.51 of this Code and Cal.
-Penal Code §§ 574 625c Section 597, et seq. of the Penal Code. - KM.
-DOG means all domesticated canines.
+- C. ANIMAL CONTROL means that section of the County government or a contract agency that is specifically charged with the enforcement of laws, Resolutions, and Ordinances dealing with animals in the unincorporated areas of Nevada County. - D. ANIMAL CONTROL OFFICER means the Chief of Animal Control, or any authorized Animal Control Officer, or any employee of a contract agency authorized by the Board of Supervisors to act in the enforcement of the Animal Control Program. - E. ANIMALS OF HUSBANDRY means domestic animals normally associated with farming. - F. ANIMAL RESCUE OR SHELTER 'rescue group' is an organization that is tax exempt under Section 501(c)(3) of the Internal Revenue Code and does not obtain animals from breeders or brokers for compensation.
+Facilities or organizations meeting this definition are required to obey all animal welfare laws, are required to obtain kennel permits when applicable for dogs, cats, exotics or other classification of animal). - G. ANIMAL SHELTER means the facilities provided by the County for the treatment and care of animals coming into the custody of the Animal Control Program. - H. AT LARGE means an animal off the premises of its owner and not under the control of the owner by means of a leash, chain, tether, adequate fence, or other effective devices. - I. BREEDER means "dog breeder," or "breeder" means a person, firm, partnership, corporation, or other association that has sold, transferred, or given away all or part of three or more litters or 20 or more dogs during the preceding 12 months that were bred and reared on the premises of the person, firm, partnership, corporation, or other association, as per Cal.
+Health & Safety Code § 122045 (2020). - J. CHIEF OF ANIMAL CONTROL means the County employee designated by the Sheriff to be responsible for the administration and enforcement of all provisions of this Article; provided however, that such employee shall not be responsible for the enforcement of this Article in territory within the County in which animal control is provided through an agreement with any other governmental agency or agencies as such agreement presently exists or may hereinafter be modified or adopted. - K. CONTRACT AGENCY means any entity that has entered into a contract or agreement with the County for the enforcement of laws, Resolutions, and Ordinances relating to animal control in the unincorporated areas of County of Nevada. - L. CRUELTY TO ANIMALS means the malicious and/or intentional maiming, mutilating, torturing, wounding, or killing of a live animal, or the overdriving, overloading, overworking of animals, or the deprivation of necessary sustenance, drink, or shelter from the elements, or unnecessary pain and suffering caused by negligent care, as more fully defined in this Code and Cal.
+Penal Code §§ 574 - 625c.